-When the Rockwell B-1 bomber was canceled during the Carter Administration, GD proposed a modified stretched version of the F-111 with more powerful General Electric F101 afterburning bypass turbojets.
+The Rockwell B-1 bomber had actually been canceled during the Carter Administration, to be resurrected and put into production by the Reagan Administration.
+In response to the cancellation, GD proposed a modified stretched version of the F-111 with more powerful General Electric F101 afterburning bypass turbojets.
 This concept was given the designation "FB-111B".
-GD also promoted a similar but more capable bomber variant as the "FB-111H", but the Rockwell B-1 was revived by the Reagan Administration and the whole issue of improved F-111 strategic bombers evaporated.
+GD also promoted a similar but more capable bomber variant as the "FB-111H" -- but the Rockwell B-1 was revived by the Reagan Administration, and the whole issue of improved F-111 strategic bombers evaporated.

 * While the US Air Force was the only American armed service to fly the F-111 operationally, the F-111 was also operated by the US National Aeronautics & Space Administration (NASA), with at least six flown by the NASA Dryden Center in California from 1967 to roughly 1990.
 NASA first obtained a developmental F-111A in 1967, with the agency working to help General Dynamics and the Air Force work out the bugs with the machine; a second was obtained in 1969, being used to perform handling studies.

-* During the Vietnam War, the Tactical Air Command had relied on the Douglas EB-66 Skywarrior for the electronic countermeasures role, but by the early 1970s the EB-66s were clearly too weary to fly much longer.
+* During the Vietnam War, the Tactical Air Command had relied on the Douglas EB-66 Skywarrior for the electronic warfare (EW) role, but by the early 1970s the EB-66s were clearly too weary to carry on much longer.
 The nasty losses taken by the Israelis during the 1973 Yom Kippur War from the latest generation of Soviet surface-to-air missiles (SAMs) was a wakeup call to TAC.
-A new countermeasures aircraft had to be acquired as quickly as possible.
+A new EW aircraft had to be acquired as quickly as possible.

 An F-111A fitted with a ventral fairing for aerodynamic tests performed the first test flight for the program on 15 December 1976.
 The first prototype performed its initial flight from Grumman's facility on Long Island on 10 March 1977, fitted with all the fairings for the "production" aircraft, but otherwise not close to spec in terms of equipment fit.
 The second prototype, which was near production specification, performed its initial flight on 17 May 1977.

-A total of 42 EF-111A "Ravens" or "Spark Varks" was produced by modification of retired F-111As, with introduction to service late in 1981, and the last delivered in December 1985.
-The total included the two machines used for development, which were brought up to operational spec and fielded.
-Most served stateside, for the most part at Mountain Home AFB in Idaho, but 13 were stationed in the UK.
+A total of 42 EF-111A "Ravens" AKA "Spark Varks" was produced by modification of retired F-111As, with introduction to service late in 1981, and the last delivered in December 1985.
+The total included the two machines used for development, which were then brought up to operational spec and fielded.

 The Ravens originally retained the old TF30-P-3 turbofans of the F-111A, but featured improved AN/APQ-160 attack radar and AN/APQ-110 terrain-following radar in the nose for flight navigation.
 The real change, of course, was the AN/ALQ-99E Tactical Jamming System (TJS).
 The TJS included ten jamming modules and five digitally-tuned signals receivers, all carried in the weapons bay, with a long "canoe" fairing on the bottom to accommodate the jammer transmitting antennas.

-A prominent fairing was mounted on top of the tailfin to accommodate the receiving antennas, with the antenna arrangement giving a field of view over all four quadrants around the aircraft, supplemented by a blade antenna on each side of the fuselage under the wing.
+A prominent fairing was mounted on top of the tailfin to accommodate the receiving antennas -- the antenna arrangement giving a field of view over all four quadrants around the aircraft -- supplemented by a blade antenna on each side of the fuselage under the wing.
 There was also a small teardrop receive antenna mounted on the top of each wingroot extension for the AN/ALR-64(V)-4 threat warning system.

 All weapons systems avionics were removed.
-Empty weight increased by about 10%, but it didn't matter since the EF-111A didn't carry a warload; some sources claim it could carry Sidewinder AAMs for self-defense -- they didn't require much additional gear for carriage, with the missile's seeker emitting a tone to the aircrew's headphones to indicate target lock -- but apparently that was not done in practice.
-External fuel tanks and datalink pods could still be carried on the stores pylons, and they were also used to haul baggage pods when necessary.
+Empty weight increased by about 10%, but it didn't matter since the EF-111A didn't carry a warload; some sources claim it could carry Sidewinder AAMs for self-defense -- they didn't require much additional gear for carriage, with the missile's seeker emitting a tone to the aircrews' headphones to indicate target lock -- but apparently that was not done in practice.
+External fuel tanks and datalink pods could still be hauled on the stores pylons, and they were also used for baggage pods when necessary.

-* The US was enthusiastic about the prospects of the F-111 in the early years of development, and the British government was interested enough in the concept to scrap development of their own comparable low-level strike aircraft, the BAC TSR-2, which was seen as too expensive, and order a Briticized version of the F-111 for the Royal Air Force (RAF) designated the "F-111K".
+* The US was enthusiastic about the prospects of the F-111 in the early years of development, with consideration of export sales.
+The British government was interested enough in the concept to scrap development of their own comparable low-level strike aircraft, the BAC TSR-2, which was seen as too expensive, and order a Briticized version of the F-111 for the Royal Air Force (RAF) designated the "F-111K".
 It was to be similar to the FB-111A, and in fact it appears F-111K development preceded that of the FB-111A.
 50 F-111Ks were to be obtained by the RAF, including 4 "TF-111K" trainers.

-* As a result, the only export user of the F-111 was Australia, which needed a replacement for their aging English Electric Canberra attack aircraft.
-The first of an initial batch of 24 "F-111Cs" was delivered in 1973 after a certain amount of delay, pain, and confusion; the Americans loaned the Aussies 24 McDonnell F-4 Phantoms as an interim solution until the F-111Cs could be delivered.
-The F-111C was an expensive solution, but the Royal Australian Air Force (RAAF) needed a highly capable strike aircraft capable of operating over the long expanses of the South Pacific, and the F-111 fit the bill.
+As a result, the only export user of the F-111 was Australia, which needed a replacement for their aging English Electric Canberra attack aircraft.
+The first of an initial batch of 24 "F-111Cs" was delivered in 1973 after a certain amount of confusion, delay, and pain; the Americans loaned the Aussies 24 McDonnell F-4 Phantoms as an interim solution until the F-111Cs could be delivered.
+The F-111C was an expensive solution, but the Royal Australian Air Force (RAAF) needed a highly capable strike aircraft capable of operating over the long expanses of the South Pacific; the F-111 fit the bill.

 While the F-111Cs were delivered in disruptive "jungle camouflage" colors, in the early 1990s they were repainted in a tidier overall gray color.
 The Aussie F-111s had unique weapons fits, including carriage of the AGM-84 Harpoon antiship missile and the Israeli Popeye glide bomb.
 They were qualified for carriage of the AGM-88 HARM antiradar missile, but it wasn't procured.